 - Administration This cost center receives financial support from sources not legally restricted to expenditures for specific purposes.
 Revenue sources are property taxes and miscellaneous revenue.
 This cost center finances many programs, such as general technical assistance and administration.
 It provides the financial support in meeting the matching requirements. - 2.
-Technical Assistance This cost center accounts for assistance to local units of government, public and semi-public agencies, and private enterprise for the purpose of stimulating community and economic development. - Transportation Planning This cost center accounts for a grant received from the Minnesota Department of Transportation for work in planning and implementing a balanced transportation system. - 4.
-Economic Development Administration This cost center accounts for a grant received from the U.S. Department of Commerce, Economic Development Administration, for work in the region's economic development activities and for the administration oversight of the EDA Revolving Loan Fund for the economic development district of Kandiyohi, Meeker, McLeod, and Renville counties. - 6.
-Miscellaneous Aging Services: Falls Prevention PrimeWest This cost center accounts for a grant received through PrimeWest Health Care to provide an organized approach to designing a falls intervention program in McLeod, Meeker, and Renville Counties. - 7.
-MBA Dementia Grant This cost center accounts for a grant received through the Minnesota Board on Aging to increase the public's awareness of Alzheimer's disease and other dementias and to connect informal caregivers of persons with dementia to services, education and resources.
+Technical Assistance This cost center accounts for assistance to local units of government, public and semi-public agencies, and private enterprise for the purpose of stimulating community and economic development. - 3.
+Transportation Planning This cost center accounts for a grant received from the Minnesota Department of Transportation for work in planning and implementing a balanced transportation system. - 4.
+Economic Development Administration This cost center accounts for a grant received from the U.S. Department of Commerce, Economic Development Administration, for work in the region's economic development activities and for the administration oversight of the EDA Revolving Loan Fund for the economic development Commission of Kandiyohi, Meeker, McLeod, and Renville counties. - 6.
+Miscellaneous Aging Services: Falls Prevention PrimeWest This cost center accounts for a grant received through PrimeWest Health Care to provide an organized approach to designing a falls intervention program in McLeod, Meeker, and Renville Counties. - Administrative Services This cost center accounts for administrative services provided to projects, independent of the program services provided.
+Services are charged on an hourly and direct cost reimbursement basis.